openebs/openebs/contribute/git-commit-message.md

 Subject line may be prefixed for continuous integration purposes or better project management with a ticket id.
-The ticket id could a Github Issue, Rally Id, JIRA Id, etc.,  For example, if you use Rally to track your development, the subject could be "[TA-1234] test(mayactl): add unit tests for cstor volume list"
+The ticket id could be a Github Issue, Rally Id, JIRA Id, etc.,  For example, if you use Rally to track your development, the subject could be "[TA-1234] test(mayactl): add unit tests for cstor volume list"